‘No more in the tank’: Jacinda Ardern to step down as NZ leader - BusinessWorld Online

 “Jacinda Ardern has shown the world how to lead with intellect and strength.
 She has demonstrated that empathy and insight are powerful leadership qualities,” Australian Prime Minister Anthony Albanese said on Thursday.

-Ms. Ardern won plaudits across the political spectrum for her handling of the coronavirus disease 2019 (COVID-19) pandemic, which saw the country face some of the strictest measures globally but also resulted in one of the lowest death tolls.
+Ms. Ardern won plaudits across the political spectrum for her handling of the COVID-19 pandemic, which saw the country face some of the strictest measures globally but also resulted in one of the lowest death tolls.

 But her popularity has waned over the past year as inflation has risen to nearly three-decade highs, the central bank has aggressively increased the cash rate and crime has risen.